OCA/server-tools/sentry/README.rst

                                and will only be used to extract the Odoo Git commit, which will be sent to Sentry, to allow to distinguish between Odoo updates.
                                Overridden by *sentry_release*

+``sentry_ignore_regex``        A regex pattern to filter / ignore logs.
+This is useful to ignore
+                               specific log messages that are not relevant.
 =============================  ====================================================================  ==========================================================

 Other `client arguments